Infant Chronic Lung Disease

 Some babies with bronchopulmonary dysplasia require mechanical ventilators for several months.
 Some babies will continue to require oxygen when they go home from the hospital, but most can be weaned from oxygen by the end of their first year.
 Babies with CLD may be at increased risk for respiratory infection and may have to be rehospitalized.

 At CHOP, your baby’s care will be coordinated with other specialized teams, including our Neonatal Follow-up Program, the Division of Pulmonary and Sleep Medicine, the Pulmonary Hypertension Program, and our Technology Dependence Center if needed.

 When treatment in our intensive care setting is no longer needed, our team will help you and your baby make a seamless transition to home, a home hospital, or a chronic care facility.

-Our Newborn and Infant Chronic Lung Disease Program team is involved in ongoing research to learn more about the causes of CLD and explore new treatment options with the goal of improving outcomes for these children.
+Our Newborn and Infant Chronic Lung Disease Program team is involved in ongoing research to learn more about the causes of bronchopulmonary dysplasia and explore new treatment options with the goal of improving outcomes for these children.